tadiphone-ubports/documentation/README.md

 This port is based on the UBports GSI image by @erfanoabdi.

+# Status

+If installed correctly, most features should be working.
+See "Known Issues" for a list of known bugs.

 # Installation

 1. Flash custom `abl` and `recovery` on your Tadiphone.
 If you want to use Anbox, make sure to flash the one provided in the [Releases](https://github.com/tadiphone-ubports/documentation/releases) page of this repository.